maliksalman/metrics-demo/README.md

 SPRING_PROFILES_ACTIVE=prometheus ./gradlew bootRun
 ```

 This will run the app with the metrics exposed on `/actuator/prometheus` endpoint.
-Prometheus integration with micrometer is pull based meaning that the prometheus will pull the metrics using the endpoint on the spring-boot app.
+Prometheus integration with micrometer is pull based which means prometheus will pull the metrics using the endpoint on spring-boot app.

 ### Metrics logged on STDOUT